RichardTrujilloTorres/hasher/readme.md

 ## Usage

-To use the hasher globally, set the driver in the hashing config file:
+To use the hasher globally (i.e. on authentication password), set the driver in the hashing config file:
 ```
 'driver' => 'sha512',
 ```